Unconditional cash transfer: Media discussion

 Since 2012, there have been a number of media pieces discussing cash transfers, generally in the context of reporting on GiveDirectly.
 This includes coverage in the New York Times, The Economist, the Freakonomics radio podcast, and Forbes.

 Evaluations of intervention impact

 A team of the Cochrane Collaboration including researchers from Cornell University, Harvard University, and the Universities of Bremen and Otago conducted the first comprehensive systematic review of the health impact of unconditional cash transfers.
 The review of 21 studies, including 16 randomized controlled trials, found that although unconditional cash transfers may not improve health services use, they lead to a large and clinically meaningful reduction in the likelihood of being sick by an estimated 27%.
 Unconditional cash transfers may also improve food security and dietary diversity.
 Children in recipient families may be more likely to attend school, and the cash transfers may increase money spent on health care.
 An update of this landmark review in 2022 confirmed these findings based on a grown body of evidence and additionally found sufficient evidence that unconditional cash transfers may also reduce the likelihood of living in extreme poverty.

+In 2024 the Centre for Homelessness Impact began an evaluation of the impact of unconditional cash grants for people experiencing homelessness.
+It conducted a randomised controlled trial to compare outcomes from a group of 125 people who received financial support via a one-time cash grant with those from an otherwise identical group who did not.
+Findings are expected to be published in 2027.